api-search/strategy-core/README.md

   - github-organization
   - postman-workspace
 ```
-## Onboarding is Always as Easy as Possible
+## Onboarding is Always as Easy as Possible (onboarding-is-always-as-easy-as-possible)
 API operations is made easier by making common elements like documentation, authentication, SDKs easy to find and available as just a couple of simple steps that API consumers can follow when it comes to onboarding with an API, helping producers simplify the onboarding for their consumers.

 ```